Rate-Independent Computation in Continuous Chemical Reaction Networks: Defining Reachability in Chemical Reaction Networks

 In the previous section we defined the syntax of CRNs.
-We wish to define a semantic interpretation of them suitable for defining how they compute functions.
-In particular, we want to consider CRNs guaranteed to correctly compute a function of their inputs, regardless of the rate at which reactions proceed, calling this \emph{stable computation}, defined in Section~\ref{subsec-stable-crns}.
-This definition rests on another, which we must take care in defining, namely what it means for one state to be \emph{reachable} from another, which is the focus of this section.
+Toward studying rate-independent computation, we now want to define the semantics of what ``could happen'' if reaction rates can vary arbitrarily over time.
+This is captured by a notion of \emph{reachability}, which is the focus of this section.
 Intuitively, $\vd$ is reachable from $\vc$ if applying some amount of reactions to $\vc$ results in $\vd$, such that no reaction is ever applied when any of its reactants are concentration 0.
 Formalizing this concept is a bit tricky and constitutes one of the contributions of this paper.
 Intuitively, we'll think of reachability via straight line segments.
 This may appear overly limiting; after all mass-action and other rate laws trace out smooth curves.
 However in this and subsequent sections we show a number of properties of our definition that support its reasonableness.